NRA opens gun convention in Texas after school massacre

 Though personal firearms are allowed at the convention, the NRA said guns would not be permitted during the session featuring Trump because of Secret Service security protocols.

-Several groups have said they planned to stage protests outside of the convention center.

-“This is not the time or the place to have this convention,” said Cesar Espinosa, executive director of FIEL, a Houston-based civil rights group that plans to participate in protests.
-“We must not just have thoughts and prayers from legislators, but rather we need action to address this public health crisis that is affecting our communities.”

-Democrat Beto O’Rourke, who is challenging Abbott in the 2022 Texas governor’s race, said he would be attending a protest outside the convention Friday.
+Democrat Beto O’Rourke, who is challenging Abbott in the 2022 Texas governor’s race, said he would be attending the protest outside.

-Houston Mayor Sylvester Turner, a Democrat, said the city is obligated to host the NRA event, which has been under contract for more than two years.
+Houston Mayor Sylvester Turner, a Democrat, said the city was obligated to host the NRA event, which has been under contract for more than two years.
 But he urged politicians to skip it.

 “You can’t pray and send condolences on one day and then be going and championing guns on the next.
 That’s wrong,” Turner said.